 And it all comes together to form the most delectable fall dessert.
 You have got to give them a try!
 They’d be the perfect Friendsgiving dessert or heck, throw the rules out the window and make them on Thanksgiving!
 I guarantee no one will care that they’re not made in a pie tin when they’re wolfing them down.

-Lazy Mom Tip: The easiest way I’ve found to make graham cracker crumbs is in a food processor.
+- The easiest way I’ve found to make graham cracker crumbs is in a food processor.
 It was worth buying one just to make graham cracker crumbs and grate cheese.
+I literally only use it for those two things.

 - 2 cups graham cracker crumbs , about 14 whole crackers